-With its signature natural bridge standing just offshore capped by dozens of flapping and squawking pelicans and cormorants, this waterfront parkland is a lively and beautiful destination.
-Add nearby grasslands with trails snaking through tall milkweed plants that naturally attract more than 100,000 monarch butterflies each year (usually October to February) and you have a junior naturalist’s delight.
+With its signature natural bridge standing just offshore capped by dozens of flapping and squawking pelicans and cormorants, this waterfront parkland makes a lively and beautiful destination.
+Add nearby grasslands with trails snaking through tall milkweed plants that naturally attract more than 100,000 monarch butterflies each year (usually October through February) and you’ve got a junior naturalist’s delight.

-Natural Bridges also has great tide pools filled with colourful sea anemones, sea stars, hermit crabs, and other fascinating finds.
-Children can spend hours just peering down at the pools, waiting for some interesting sea creature to dart by.
-The fine sand is perfect for building a waterfront masterpiece, and the breezy, wide open space is usually a great spot for flying kites.
-Picnic on the beach, or use the grills in a setback area nestled among eucalyptus and pine trees.
+Natural Bridges also has great tide pools filled with colorful sea anemones, sea stars, hermit crabs, and other fascinating finds.
+Kids can spend hours just peering down at the pools, waiting for some interesting sea creature to dart by.
+The fine sand is perfect for building a waterfront masterpiece, and the breezy, wide-open space is usually a great spot for flying kites.
+Picnic on the beach, or use grills in a setback area nestled among eucalyptus and pine trees.